 - Ice cubes

 Instruction.
-Use organic fruit if possible.
+Organic is best.
 Juice the lemon and apples.
 Add ice cubes in glasses and pour up.
+Fast and simple!

 - 6 kale leaves (or spinach)

 - 1/2 lemon with skin